-The hive is run by the Sage, who are the closest kin to the Queen Bee, the bee who acts as the God of all the other bees, and spreads her love throughout the hive in order to keep the bees calm.
+The hive is run by the Sage, who are the closest kin to the Queen Bee.
+The Queen acts as the God of all the other bees, and spreads her love throughout the hive in order to keep the bees calm.
 But it is the Sage run the hive as a dictatorship, forcing all the bees to live by the motto: Accept.
 Obey.
 Serve.

-Unlike everyone else Flora is bored staying in one role for too long and, although it is against the hive’s policy, she often moves around and tries out different skills, even though every other sanitation worker is born with only a basic skill set, without even the ability to speak.
+Unlike everyone else, Flora is bored staying in one role for too long.
+Although it is against the hive’s policy, she manages to move around, trying out different skills.
+Every other sanitation worker is born with only a basic skill set, without even the ability to speak, but it seems Flora is different.

 I found the whole hive world really interesting to read about.
 I also liked the way Laline Paull used well-known phrases or events and gave them new names, relating them to the bees and their beliefs.
 For example, ‘The Visiting’, turns out to be a man collecting honey from the hive, panicking and scaring all the bees- and the way they chant ‘Our Holy Mother, who art in Labour’, to show that the laying of her eggs is the most sacred part of the hive’s belief system.

 In fact, as well as Accept.
 Obey.
 Serve, the bees are forced to chant, over and over ‘Only the Queen may Breed’.

 Although this book is about bees, it’s amazing the way Laline Paull makes you forget that.
 The hive really relates to modern society, and I loved the links Paull made with dictatorship, hierarchy, and religion.
-Honestly, you really do forget you’re reading about a bee and begin to relate and root for Flora 717 as she goes through life- and as she attempts to change the structure of the hive for the better.
+Honestly, you really do forget you’re reading about a bee and begin to root for Flora 717 as she goes through life- and as she attempts to change the structure of the hive for the better.

 Let me know any thoughts in the comments below 🙂